Technical Details

 3. Power over Ethernet (PoE)

 Powering the device via PoE is only possible if the version includes a built-in PoE module, as the module cannot be added separately.
-The device supports the PoE+ (IEEE 802.3at) compliant.
+The device supports the PoE+ (IEEE 802.3at) standard.
 The power adapter must be PoE+ Class 4 (IEEE 802.3at) compliant.
 Other types of adapters are not supported and will not provide sufficient power for optimal device performance.

-LEDs
+2. LEDs

 CConnection StatusIndicates whether the device is online.
 If accessible via Sixfab Connect, it lights up green.